 Implications for Condo Owners

-Special assessments can have significant financial implications for condo owners, often requiring them to pay thousands of dollars in addition to their regular condo fees.
-These assessments can sometimes be levied with little notice, making it important for condo owners to be financially prepared for such eventualities.
-Owners should engage actively in their condo community, attend meetings, and review financial statements regularly to stay informed about the financial health of their corporation and the potential for future assessments.
+Special assessments can be a big hit to condo owners, thousands of dollars on top of their regular condo fees.
+They can come with little notice, so be financially prepared in case this happens.
+Owners should be engaged in their condo community, attend meetings and review financials regularly to stay informed of the corporation’s financial health and potential assessments.

 Get a Free Quote for Your Real Estate Transaction